k2view-academy/K2View-Academy/articles/39_fabric_catalog/connectors/01_cataloging_of_files.md

 ## Overview

 Fabric Catalog is a tool designed to organize all data assets within a company's data landscape.
-It facilitates metadata discovery, classification, the indication of PII, and the calculation of various data quality metrics for each source.
+It facilitates metadata discovery, classification, PII indication and calculation of various data quality metrics of all entities of a data source.

 Sometimes the company's data assets are stored in files rather than in a data base, due to some business needs.
 For example, files containing sensitive data arrive periodically to a predefined filesystem interface.
 Before these files are utilized for the business purposes, it is essential to identify and mask any sensitive data they contain.

 Starting V8.3 Fabric enables building a Catalog based on files.
 Discovery can be performed using:

-* Schema definition, such as JSON schema or AVRO schema files.
+* Metadata definition, such as JSON schema or AVRO schema files.
 * Sample files containing data.

 The Crawler framework used for file cataloging employs a generic mechanism that is independent of specific file types.
 It expects to get an input in a predefined format, achieved through the invocation of the Broadway flows.
-These flows provide mapping and transformation rules, converting the specific file format (their schema definition and/or the sample files) to the Catalog’s standard structure: data platform, schema(s), dataset(s), etc.
+These flows provide mapping and transformation rules, converting the specific file format (their schema definition and/or the sample files) to the Catalog’s standard structure: data platform, schema(s), dataset(s), fields and their properties.

-Once the Catalog structure is built, all regular steps are performed, such as parsing of complex structures, classification & PII indication, etc.
+Once the Catalog structure is built, the active plugins (such as parsing of complex structures, classification & PII indication) are executed like in case of discovery over any other data source.

 Further  in this article, you can learn in more details about: